prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-native-inapp-ios.md

   | isPrebid            | 1                                |
   | hb_cache_id_local   | %%PATTERN:hb_cache_id_local%%    |

-9. Create Prebid line items with price priority and a display ad type that are targeting `hb_pb key-values`.
+9. Create Prebid line items with price priority and a display ad type that is targeting `hb_pb key-values`.
 Associate the creative you added in steps 4 thru 8 (making sure to choose your native format as expected creatives on the line item) to the ad unit you created in the second step.

 ### MoPub